visit-dav/visit/src/doc/building_visit/Building_Directly_With_CMake.rst

 """"""""""""""""""""""""""""""""""""""""

 VISIT_DBIO_ONLY : BOOL : OFF
-    Toggles building of only visitconvert and engine plugins.
+    Toggles building of only visitconvert and engine plug-ins.

 VISIT_ENGINE_ONLY : BOOL : OFF
-    Toggles building of only the compute engine and its plugins.
+    Toggles building of only the compute engine and its plug-ins.

 VISIT_SERVER_COMPONENTS_ONLY : BOOL : OFF
-    Build only vcl, mdserver, engine and their plugins.
+    Build only vcl, mdserver, engine and their plug-ins.

 VISIT_ENABLE_LIBSIM : BOOL : ON
     Toggles building of libsim.

-Controlling plugins being built
+Controlling plug-ins being built
 """""""""""""""""""""""""""""""

 VISIT_BUILD_ALL_PLUGINS : BOOL : OFF
-    Toggles the building of all plugins.
+    Toggles the building of all plug-ins.
-    When turned on the following optional plugins will be added to the build:
+    When turned on the following optional plug-ins will be added to the build:

     Database: PICS_Tester, Rect